NikodemSan/Sage-Chess-Bot/README.md

 1
 ```

-The neural score was blended with a classical tapered material / PSQT evaluation, so Fable was deliberately a hybrid rather than a purely neural engine.
-The later Fable variants experimented with things like stronger draw handling, larger transposition tables, Static Exchange Evaluation, capture-history ordering, Syzygy support, opening books, and other search refinements.
-Those versions were useful, but they were not the central direction of the project.
-The main thing we learned from Fable was that **a smaller evaluator could search much faster and that cheap search-friendly evaluation mattered at least as much as raw network size**.
-Fable became an important comparison point when we later evaluated Parable.
+The NN output was blended with a normal tapered material / PSQT evaluation, so Fable was more of a hybrid engine.
+We made several Fable versions after that.
+Some tried better draw handling, SEE, capture history, bigger TTs, Syzygy, opening books and other search changes.

+I do not think the individual Fable versions are that important to the final story.
+What mattered was that Fable was cheap to evaluate and could search quickly.
+It gave us a useful reference point later, especially when Parable became much more expensive per node.

 ---

 # Parable

-Parable was the opposite direction: we tried a much larger learned evaluator again, this time with mirrored king-relative HalfKP features and two extra hidden layers.
-The main architecture was:
+Parable went back in the other direction.
+We built a much larger NNUE with mirrored king-relative HalfKP features and two extra hidden layers:

 ```text
 20,480 mirrored HalfKP inputs